clairerichie/clairerichie.github.io/_posts/2022-01-31-labreport-labreport1.md

 process very approachable.
 I think the most frustration I encountered was in the process of forking the theme that I wanted.
 Ultimately, my first choice, second choice, and third choice themes simply were not working for me, and I had to choose something that I was not particularly excited about.
 Not having the technical skills to troubleshoot the issues with the theme or even adjust things I don't like on the one I have gone with is frustrating, but ultimately I hope to gain those skills in time to make my website more personalized.
+I have been able to adjust some things; I've added my social media links to the footer, changed the color scheme, and adjusted the post settings to show excerpts on the main page (with limited success, as all it shows at the moment is the header.)
+As I continue to play around with settings more, I am sure I will pick up on how to adjust other aspects of the site as well.

 After going through the steps to set up my site, I did encounter some issues as I attempted my first post.
 I worked on this outside of class after forking a new theme and some of the tiny details that are essential to successfully posting escaped me while I was on my own.
 Not only did